wuyuansushen/aria2c_TrackersList/README.md

 ## Other Tip

-You could use `wget` to get resource downloaded by `aria2c` through Web Server
+You could use `wget` to get resource downloaded by `aria2c` through Web Server.

 # Reference (Advanced)